-18. After the installation is complete, you will see the Summary image.
-You can Launch CDP Private Cloud.
+17. When the installation is complete, you will see the Summary image.
+You can now launch CDP Private Cloud.

-19. After the installation is complete, you can access your Private Cloud Data Services instance from Cloudera Manager > click Open Private Cloud Data Services.
+18. When the installation is complete, you can access your Private Cloud Data Services instance from Cloudera Manager.
+Click Data Services, then click Open Private Cloud Data Services for the applicable Data Services cluster.